kronosGR/ISPConfig_Ubuntu_20.04_Mirror_Cluster/README.md

-### Add the slave server to the hosts file
+### Add the Master server to the hosts file
 ```
-/etc/hosts
+nano /etc/hosts
 ```

 ... it should look like: